 Article 38 d par.
 2 of the Slovak Competition Act specifies, that based on the application by the party to an agreement restricting competition according to Article 4 paragraph 1 or according to the provisions of special legislation, parties which operate on the same level of production or distribution chain, the Office may reduce a fine that it would otherwise impose pursuant to the Article 38 paragraph 1 by up to 50% if the party to the agreement on its own initiative provides the Office with the evidence of significant added value in addition to the evidence the Office already has at its disposal which, in combination with information and evidence already available to the Office, enable the Office to prove a violation of the prohibition pursuant to Article 4 paragraph 1 or special legislation; and if this party to the agreement fulfils the conditions for the participation in the leniency programme.
+The conditions for participation in the leniency programme based on an application according to paragraph 1 are that the applicant

-5 For the purposes of this template the notion of 'leniency' covers both full leniency and a reduction in the sanction or fines.
+For the purposes of this template the notion of 'leniency' covers both full leniency and a reduction in the sanction or fines.
 Moreover, for the purposes of this template terms like 'leniency' 'amnesty' and 'immunity' are considered as synonyms.